logoPostPlanify

 For solopreneurs on a budget, Buffer ($6/channel/mo) is the simplest option, and Zoho Social ($10/mo annual) is unbeatable if you already use the Zoho ecosystem.

 For community managers, Agorapulse has the strongest unified inbox.
-For agencies, Sendible ($29/mo) and SocialPilot ($30/mo) deliver white-label reporting at a fraction of Hootsuite's price.
+For agencies, Sendible (starts $29/mo) and SocialPilot (white-label reports on the $100/mo Premium tier) deliver branded client reporting at a fraction of Hootsuite's price.

-Review analysis.
-We cross-referenced our hands-on testing against 15,000+ verified user reviews across G2, Capterra, and Trustpilot to surface the most common praise and complaints for each tool.
+• Review analysis.
+Cross-referenced my hands-on testing against 15,000+ verified user reviews across G2, Capterra, and Trustpilot.

-Pricing sources.
-Every pricing claim in this article is sourced directly from each vendor's public pricing page and verified in April 2026.
-Where pricing varies by billing period, we use monthly prices unless stated otherwise.
+• Pricing sources.
+Every pricing claim is sourced from each vendor's public pricing page and verified in May 2026.
+Where pricing varies by billing period, I use monthly prices unless stated otherwise.

 Quick Picks: Best Hootsuite Alternatives at a Glance